semente/bak/README.md

 ### Description

-Backups current directory to one or more DEST in local or remote hosts.
+Backups current directory to one or more `DEST` in local or remote hosts.
 Backups are always encrypted and signed by GnuPG (PGP)-you must have a personal key configured for the user running `bak`.

-*Incremental backups are done by default* and it is based on the last modification time of the file `.bak` (*lastfile*) located in the current directory.
+**Incremental backups are done by default** and it is based on the last modification time of the file `.bak` (*lastfile*) located in the current directory.
 This file is automatically created and its modification time is updated after every successul backup.
 However, you can force a full backup by just providing the option `-f`.

-I also recommend you to read the source code, it is very short and clean.

 ### Usage examples

-*Backup current directory and exclude files bigger than 1M (1024kb):*
+**Backup current directory and exclude files bigger than 1M (1024kb):**

 ```sh
 $ bak -s1024 user@remote:backups/`hostname -s`
 ```

-If a previous backup was made (i.e. there is a `.bak` in the current directory) the next backup will ignore any files older than the *lastfile* `.bak`.
+If a previous backup was made before (i.e. there is a `.bak` file in the current directory) the next backup will ignore any files older than the *lastfile* `.bak`.
 You must use the option `-f` to force a full backup, as shown in the next example.

-*Force full backups and use a specific recipient encryption key:*
+**Force full backups and use a specific recipient encryption key:**

 ```sh
 $ bak -f -rABCD1234 bak /in/black
 ```

+If you don't have the options `default-recipient-self` and `default-key` configured in your `gpg.conf`, the `-r` option will prevent GnuPG to interactively ask you for the recipient key for encryption.

 #### Other options